-Internal joinery and kitchen fittings

-Repair category 1

-Notes Internal joinery fittings have been adequately maintained, but are affected by normal wear and tear.
-The kitchen fittings are of an older design.
-They have been maintained to a reasonable standard but some normal wear and tear is noted.
+Internal joinery and kitchen fittings Repair category 1 Notes Internal joinery fittings are affected by typical wear and tear in places.
+Kitchen units are affected by wear and tear consistent with normal use.

 Chimney breasts and fireplaces

-Repair category 1
+Repair category -

-Notes There are no obvious defects noted at the chimney breasts.
+Notes Not applicable.